© Crown copyright 2017

 - using an alternative venue, if appropriate

-- showing the speculum and sample broom to the patient - let her handle it and explain how they work, for example “You will feel the speculum being inserted”
+- showing the speculum and sample brush to the patient – let her handle it and explain how they work, for example “You will feel the speculum being inserted”

 - showing the woman the position she will need to be in when she has the test and encouraging her to get onto the couch to see what this feels like